-A parcel of submerged land situate in Huntington Harbour, in the City of Huntington Beach, Orange County, California, described as follows:
+A parcel of submerged land in Huntington Harbour, in the City of Huntington Beach, Orange County, California, described as follows:

-Beginning at the most northerly corner of Lot 57, as said lot is shown and so designated on that certain map of Tract No. 8040 filed November 22, 1974, in Book 250, Pages 27 through 37, Official Records of said County; thence southwesterly along the northwesterly line of said Lot 85.00 feet to the intersection with the southwesterly line of said Lot; thence northwesterly along the prolongation of the southwesterly line of said lot 30.00 feet to the Pierhead Line; thence northeasterly along said Pierhead Line 85.00 feet to a point of intersection with the northwesterly prolongation of the northeasterly line of said lot; thence southeasterly on the prolongation of the northeasterly line of said lot 30 feet to the POINT OF BEGINNING.
+BEGINNING at the most westerly corner of Lot 58, as said lot is shown and so designated on that certain map of Tract No. 8040 filed in Book 350, Pages 27 through 37 of Miscellaneous Maps, Official Records of said County; thence along the northwesterly extension of the southwesterly line of said lot 30.00 feet; thence northeasterly and parallel with the northwesterly line of said lot 60.00 feet to the northwesterly extension of the northeasterly line of said lot; thence southeasterly along said extension to the most northerly corner of said lot; thence southwesterly along said northwesterly line of said lot to the POINT OF BEGINNING.